Santa Rosa, NM Demographics

 A map of Santa Rosa's Population by Race

-Of the 527 places in New Mexico, Santa Rosa is the 67th most populous.
+Santa Rosa is ranked the 74th most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Santa Rosa was ranked the 67th most populous place in the 2020 Census.

 Santa Rosa's White Population